VasylLiutanDev/vessel-test-task/README.md

 5. **Open your browser**
    - Frontend will be available at: http://localhost:3001
-   - API will be available at: http://localhost:3000
+   - API will be available at: http://localhost:3003
+   - Documentation will be available at: http://localhost:3003/api

 ## 📁 Project Structure